In Nicaragua we saw the power of the Holy Spirit we learned about through PRMI at work in the life of a widow who came to faith in Jesus.

 Jesse and Jari teach financial stewardship with business owners in Nicaragua.

-Led by the Holy Spirit to minister
+Led by the Power of the Holy Spirit

 During the trip to Mombachito, we stopped at the market for supplies in a city called Boaco, about an hour from the destination.